-The combined society has continued to go from strength to strength, and is in our biased opinion the best, and fairest society in the world.
+The combined society has continued to go from strength to strength, now averaging an annual membership of circa 30 players, and is in our biased opinion the best, and fairest society in the world.

 2017 has seen the official disolving of The Falcon society, as in the committees opinion it makes more sense to combine all of the admin that is done behind the scenes to allow the society to continue to be successful, and improve over time.

 The Falcon will never be forgotten, and will always remain the logo of Le Tournoi Golf Society.